PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-09 17:57:27
+Last updated: 2024-04-09 17:58:00
-Random Quote: That's where The Boys come in: Spank the bastards when they get out of line. - Billy Butcher
+Random Quote: I understand that if any more words come pouring out of your cunt mouth I'm going to have to eat every fucking chicken in this room.  -  Sandor Clegane